Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: AFM simulation models

 {\bf Pentacene} molecule was one of the first molecules for which bond-resolved AFM images were measured \cite{Gross2009}.
-Beside the five hexagonal rings the experiment and DFT simulations shows clearly increased repulsion over the ends of the aromatic system.
-This effect is to a large degree caused by higher attractive van der Waals background in the center as was explained in original paper \cite{Gross2009}.
-Nevertheless our simulation done at closer tip-sample separation shows, that the effect is pronounced even at distance where van der Waals contribution is negligible.
+Besides the five hexagonal rings, the experiment and DFT simulations show increased repulsion over the ends of the aromatic system.
+This effect is to a large degree caused by a higher attractive van der Waals background in the center as was explained in the original paper \cite{Gross2009}.
+Nevertheless, our simulation done at closer tip-sample separation shows, that the effect is pronounced even at a distance where van der Waals contribution is negligible.
 This is reproduced by FDBM but not with LJ-based models.
-Without detailed analysis we can only speculate that this is because tails of occupied frontier molecular orbitals (HOMO, HOMO-1 etc.) which contribute most to Pauli repulsion are more supressed in the center due to presence of nodes.
-Similar effect we often see in high resolution STM experiments also for other molecules.
-All models including FDBM and LJ-based models reproduce very well the distortion (elongation) of the rings perpendicular to the molecule axis, which is caused by deflection of the probe mostly due to lateral gradient of van der Waals potential (with a slight contribution from electrostatics), as was discussed previously \cite{Neu2014,Hapala2016}.
+Without detailed analysis, we can only speculate that this is because tails of occupied frontier molecular orbitals (HOMO, HOMO-1 etc.) which contribute most to Pauli repulsion are more suppressed in the center due to the presence of nodes.
+All models including FDBM and LJ-based models reproduce very well the elongation of the rings perpendicular to the molecule axis, which is caused by deflection of the probe mostly due to the lateral gradient of van der Waals potential (with a slight contribution from electrostatics), as was discussed previously \cite{Neu2014,Hapala2016}.